FoundationDB/fdb-record-layer/docs/Coding_Style.md

 ### Blocking in asynchronous code

-The methods `join()`, `get()`, `asyncToSync()` or any method that is known to block (such as syncronous I/O methods), just never be called from within a completable future.
+The methods `join()`, `get()`, `asyncToSync()` or any method that is known to block (such as syncronous I/O methods) should never be called from within a completable future.

 The thread pool `Executor` has a limited number of threads that are used to invoke